Amethyst Crystals | Meaning and Properties

 "We will now commence with another class of precious stones, those of a purple colour or whose tints are derived from purple.
 To the first rank belongs the amethystos".

 "All of these stones are transparent and of an agreeable violet colour and easy to engrave, those of India have in perfection the very richest shades of purple and it is to attain this colour that the dyers in purple direct all their endeavours"

-He says the name amethystos according to "some authorities" comes from the Ancient Greek words for "not" and "to intoxicate" on account that it's "a supposed preservative against inebriety" and it's believed with this statement that Pliny is not referring solely to the rank of stones known as amethystos but to the entire class of precious stones which are purple or whose tints are derived from purple which includes corundum, fluorite and possibly garnet amongst others.
+He says the name amethystos according to "some authorities" comes from the Ancient Greek words for "not" and "to intoxicate" on account that it's "a supposed preservative against inebriety".
+It's believed with this statement that Pliny is not referring solely to the rank of stones known as amethystos but to the entire class of stones which are purple or whose tints are derived from purple which includes corundum, fluorite and possibly garnet amongst others.

 In another paragraph he talks about how amber is used to counterfeit certain gemstones and says,

 "Amber too is greatly in request for the imitation of the transparent precious stones, amethystos in particular for as already stated, it admits of being dyed of every colour"

 In 1846 John Kitto published an encyclopaedia called "A Cyclopaedia of Biblical Literature" in which he talks about how Ancient Egyptians counterfeited precious stones.
 He writes that glass was known and made by these "ingenious people at a very early period."
 Glass ornaments were made about 1500 years B.C and glass vases were used for holding wine as early as the Exodus.
 He says "such was the skill of the Egyptians in this manufacture that they successfully counterfeited amethyst and many other precious stones."
 The following paragraph demonstrates how the use of the word amethyst in ancient writings did not just refer to the purple variety of quartz;